laiduy98/cose-19/report/report.md

 'who_covidence_id', 'arxiv_id', 'pdf_json_files', 'pmc_json_files',
 'url', 's2_id']
 ```
+- `cord_uid`:  A `str`-valued field that assigns a unique identifier to each CORD-19 paper.

+- `sha`:  A `List[str]`-valued field that is the SHA1 of all PDFs associated with the CORD-19 paper.

+- `source_x`:  A `List[str]`-valued field that is the names of sources from which we received this paper.

+- `title`:  A `str`-valued field for the paper title

+- `doi`: A `str`-valued field for the paper DOI
+- `pmcid`: A `str`-valued field for the paper's ID on PubMed Central.

+- `pubmed_id`: An `int`-valued field for the paper's ID on PubMed.

+- `license`: A `str`-valued field with the most permissive license we've found associated with this paper.

+- `abstract`: A `str`-valued field for the paper's abstract

+- `publish_time`:  A `str`-valued field for the published date of the paper.
+This is in `yyyy-mm-dd` format.

+- `authors`:  A `List[str]`-valued field for the authors of the paper.

+- `journal`:  A `str`-valued field for the paper journal.

+- `who_covidence_id`:  A `str`-valued field for the ID assigned by the WHO for this paper.

+- `arxiv_id`:  A `str`-valued field for the arXiv ID of this paper.

+- `pdf_json_files`:  A `List[str]`-valued field containing paths from the root of the current data dump version to the parses of the paper PDFs into JSON format.
+- `pmc_json_files`:  A `List[str]`-valued field.
+Same as above, but corresponding to the full text XML files downloaded from PMC, parsed into the same JSON format as above.

+- `url`: A `List[str]`-valued field containing all URLs associated with this paper.

+- `s2_id`:  A `str`-valued field containing the Semantic Scholar ID for this paper.

 ![Head of the metadata](assets/images/data_explore_2.png)

-However, if we count the number of file in the directory, there is only over 300000 json files.
-It means that not all paper that in the metadata is also available in the json format for us to process, as well as might be there are paper that being duplicated.
-In the preprocessing block, we will remove the row with duplicated and empty abstract
+To be more precise, the number of files that we can work with in the directory is approximately over 300000 json files.
+The explanation for this is that some papers in the metadata dataset is not available in the json format for us to process and some of them are duplicated.(to fix it)

 ## Language status of the dataset

-In this particular study, we only focus applying NLP on English papers.
-We would like to know if there are any other languages in the datasets.
+During this project, we agreed to work only with english-written articles.
+That is why we made an analysis that you can see on an image below.
+As can be observed most of the articles are meeting the requirements.
+However, papers that do not respond to the criteria(*check the spelling*) will be deleted in the preprocessing part.

 ![Language percentage in the dataset](assets/images/lang.png)

-As we can see in the figure, most of the papers in the CORD-19 dataset have been written in English.
-In the preprocessing block, we will apply method to remove papers in other languages.

 # Preprocessing
 After explore the data, we have the idea of what to do for the next step.
 This step will first clean the data, including transfer the JSON file that be used in the dataset to pandas dataframe, which is more common to process.
+In the preprocessing block, we will remove the row with duplicated and empty abstract

 ## Handling multiple languages